-The American Rescue Plan (ARP) provides \$5 billion to assist households who that meet the HOME ARP definition of homeless: at risk of homelessness; fleeing or attempting to flee domestic and/or dating violence, sexual assault, stalking or human trafficking; people at greatest risk of housing instability; other families requiring services or housing assistance to prevent homelessness; people at greatest risk of housing instability.
+The American Rescue Plan (ARP) provides \$5 billion to assist households who that meet the HOME ARP definition of: homeless: at risk of homelessness; fleeing or attempting to flee domestic and/or dating violence, sexual assault, stalking or human trafficking; people at greatest risk of housing instability; and other families requiring services or housing assistance to prevent homelessness.
 These "qualifying populations" are defined in CPD Notice 21-10 Requirements for Use of Funds in the HOME ARP Program.
 This document is available at www.cityofmuncie.com (search HOME ARP.)

-HOME ARP Funds were appropriated under Title II of Cranston-Gonzalez National Affordable Housing Act of 1990 - HOME Program Statute and allocated via HOME - Program Statue and allocated via HOME Program formula to jurisdictions that qualified for a HOME allocation in FY 2021.
+HOME ARP Funds were appropriated under Section 3205 of the American Rescue Plan Act of 2021 (P.L.
+117-2) (ARP) for the HOME Investment Partnerships Program (HOME) to provide homelessness assistance and supportive services.
 As a participating jurisdiction the City of Muncie (City) received \$1,858,590 in HOME-ARP funds.